MPoL-dev/MPoL/docs/rml_intro.rst

     p(\boldsymbol{\theta}|\,\boldsymbol{Y}) = \frac{p(\boldsymbol{Y}|\,\boldsymbol{\theta})\, p(\boldsymbol{\theta})}{p(\boldsymbol{Y})}

-As long as the model specification remains the same, the denominator is a constant, and we have
+The denominator is a constant so long as the model specification remains the same, leaving

 .. math::

     p(\boldsymbol{\theta}|\,\boldsymbol{Y}) \propto p(\boldsymbol{Y}|\,\boldsymbol{\theta})\, p(\boldsymbol{\theta}).

 So we need a prior probability distribution :math:`p(\boldsymbol{\theta})` in addition to the likelihood function to calculate the posterior probability distribution of the model parameters.
+Analogous to the maximum likelihood estimate, there is also the *maximum a posteriori* estimate (or MAP), which includes the effect of the prior probability distribution.

 .. seealso::

     Useful resources on Bayesian inference include

     * `Data Analysis: A Bayesian Tutorial <https://www.amazon.com/Data-Analysis-Bayesian-Devinderjit-Sivia/dp/0198568320>`__ by Sivia and Skilling
     * `Data analysis recipes: Fitting a model to data <https://ui.adsabs.harvard.edu/abs/2010arXiv1008.4686H/abstract>`__ by Hogg, Bovy, and Lang
     * `Data analysis recipes: Probability calculus for inference <https://ui.adsabs.harvard.edu/abs/2012arXiv1205.4446H/abstract>`__ by Hogg